Suxamethonium chloride: Phase 1 block

 The results are membrane depolarization and transient fasciculations, followed by flaccid paralysis.

 Phase 2 block

 While this phase is not abnormal and is a part of its mechanism of action, it is undesirable during surgery, due to the inability to depolarize the cell again.
 Often, patients must be on a ventilator for hours if Phase 2 block occurs.
-It is caused by the blood concentration of suxamethonium exceeding the therapeutic window.
-Desensitization occurs at the nerve terminal, and the myocyte becomes less sensitive to acetylcholine; the membrane repolarizes and cannot be depolarized again.
+It generally occurs when suxamethonium is administered multiple times, or during an infusion occurring over too much time, but can also occur during an initial bolus if the plasma cholinesterase is abnormal Desensitization may occur at the nerve terminal causing the myocyte to become less sensitive to acetylcholine, resulting in the membrane repolarizing and being unable be depolarized again for a period of time.

 Chemistry

 Suxamethonium is an odorless, white crystalline substance.
 Aqueous solutions have a pH of about 4.
 The dihydrate melts at 160 °C, whereas the anhydrous melts at 190 °C. It is highly soluble in water (1 gram in about 1 mL), soluble in ethyl alcohol (1 gram in about 350 mL), slightly soluble in chloroform, and practically insoluble in ether.
 Suxamethonium is a hygroscopic compound.
 The compound consists of two acetylcholine molecules that are linked by their acetyl groups.
 It can also be viewed as a central moiety of succinic acid with two choline moieties, one on each end.